isabella232/advertising-cloud.sv-SE/help/dsp/inventory/deal-id-inbox-about.md

 For each deal, you can select one publisher and one media type (Desktop Video, Mobile Video, Connected TV, Display, or Audio), and you can share the deal with specific advertisers and with all advertisers for a specific account.
  -->

 DSP uppdaterar automatiskt alla avtalsdetaljer varje dag kl.
-04.30 EST. Den uppdaterar även alla [!DNL FreeWheel] Erbjudanden och uppdateringar från befintliga avtal [!DNL Google] och [!DNL Magnite DV+] varje timme.
+04.30 EST. Den uppdaterar även alla [!DNL FreeWheel] Erbjudanden och uppdateringar av befintliga avtal från [!DNL Google] och [!DNL Magnite DV+] varje timme.
 Du kan även uppdatera avtalsinformationen manuellt för att fylla i nya avtal när som helst.

 <!-- MC: I'm not sure where I got the following.
 Is this currently true? -->
 >[!NOTE]